anitab-org/mentorship-backend/README.md

 ### Run with docker

-1. Make sure you exported the following [environment variables](docs/environment-variables.md) to '.env' file
+1. Make sure you exported the following [environment variables](docs/environment-variables.md) to `.env` file

 2. Build docker image
 ```